rtoal/plang-glossary/README.md

 ### Type
 A set of values with common behavior enforced by the programming language.

+### Typeclass
+A collection of types that behave similariy.
+Examples include Equatable, Comparable, and Numeric.

 ### Type Compatibility
 The property of a relationship between an expression e and type t in which e can be used in any context expecting a value of type t.